Synthetixio/SIPs/sips/sip-93.md

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->

-The current implementation of SIP-90 was too large of a paradigm change from historical forms of Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) whilst providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.
+The current implementation of SIP-90 was too large of a paradigm shift from historical forms of Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) whilst providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.

 ## Specification